 The following are a few reliable internet sources to try:

-- Allsides - Balanced news/ media bias
+- Allsides - Balanced news, addresses media bias.

-- OECD (Organisation for Economic Co-operation and Development) - Provides evidence-based international data on a range of global issues
+- OECD (Organisation for Economic Co-operation and Development) - Provides evidence-based international data on a range of global issues.

-- Snopes.com - Fact checking site
+- Snopes.com - Fact checking and information verification site.

 - World Factbook from the CIA - Provides information on the history, people and society, government, economy, energy, geography, communications, transportation, military, and transnational issues for 267 world entities.